11/7/2024

 Keith Jensen

 Yeah, I'll kind of jump in a little bit on this.
 I think that we see these end of life of these products starting in the second half of 2026.
 We don't expect the customers to wait until the 11th hour to make the change.
-For larger enterprises, they would go through another certification, POC project perhaps as part of that before they place them in service.
-So, we saw a similar, not similar, we saw a lift, if you will, similarly in 2023, although the magnitude in 2026 is much, much larger.
-And why it's relevant to 2023 is that if you go back and look at product revenue growth in 2022, very different world, supply chain, switches, etc., but I think in 2022 product revenue growth was a little bit over 40%.
-So, we do think there's a relationship there.
+For larger enterprises, you know, they would go through another certification, POC project perhaps as part of that before they place them in service.
+So we saw a similar, not similar, we saw a lift, if you will, similarly in 2023. although the magnitude in 2026 is much, much larger.
+And why it's relevant to 2023 is that if you go back and look at product revenue growth in 2022, very different world, supply chain, switches, et cetera.
+But I think in 2022, the product revenue growth was a little bit over 40%.
+So we do think there's a relationship there.
 We do think it starts earlier.
-To the second part of your comment, as I mentioned, the absolute number that we see in 2026 is by far the largest we've seen probably ever, but so in the last five or six years.
-It is, each year it's dominated by the entry-level firewalls.
-However, in 2026 we see a significant portion of that actually being in the mid-range firewalls as well.
-And that is a very unusual and positive situation.
+To the second part of your comment, as I mentioned, the absolute number that we see in 2026 is by far the largest we've seen probably ever, but certainly in the last five or six years.
+Each year it's dominated by the entry-level firewalls.
+However, in 2026, we do see a significant portion of that actually being in the mid-range firewalls as well, and that is a very unusual and positive situation.
 I don't have a breakdown by SMB or something else.
-So,
+Maybe Christiana wants to offer something more on that.

 speaker